tooploox/mentoring/README.md

 ## Purposes of program
 * Share knowledge in Tooploox and learn from the best engineers
-  * Tooploox is full of well-experienced, the best engineers.
+  * Tooploox is full of well-experienced engineers.
 We want to create space to share their knowledge with every Plooxie.
 This will build yet stronger skills set in Tooploox, in every Plooxie Engineer.
 * _Fullstacify_: Help Plooxies gaining useful skills from their not-main domain/technology.
   * This is not designed to reskilling anyone.
-We want help Plooxies to being able do more than their main technology.
-Most projects requires some technology as support, e.g. AI project can need smaller changes to existing backend.
+We want help Plooxies to be able to do more than their main technology.
+Most projects requires some technology as support, e.g. AI project may need smaller changes to existing backend.
 We try to address this problem.
 * (future) Develop experience in main technology.
-  * We use our technology but we can feel less-experience in some topics.
-This program is also designed to find people and resources who can help with specified topics, like docerizing, integration testing or so.
+  * We use our technology but we may feel less-experienced in some topics.
+This program is also designed to find people and resources who can help with specified topics, like dockerizing, integration testing or so.

 ## How it works

 We designed a track (currently only backend with Python) parted into modules.
-Every module is focused on specific skill and tools, intended to be not so long.
+Every module is focused on specific skill and tools, intended to be moderately short.
 The track shouldn't be used as a hardcoded, only-true way and order.
 Modules should be selected depending on current needs, willingness and knowledge.